One of the ways we can make a difference in our homes is by choosing sustainable options when we need to buy something new.

 Your Guide To The Best Eco-Friendly Lighters:

-We researched and considered almost every well-rated lighter on the market (as of 2022) and compiled our recommendations.
+We researched and considered almost every well-rated lighter on the market (as of this year) and compiled our recommendations.

 Because the needs of each person may vary (think: a survivalist vs. a candle lover), we’ve broken down our favorite lighters based on what they’re best at.